UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Wiki_Export/Contact_and_Support.md

 The Research Computing Team are located at:

-UCL - Information Services Division
+> 1-19 Torrington Place
-1 St Martins-Le-Grand
+> Floor 6
-London
+> London
-EC1A 4AS
+> WC1E 7HB

-Please note that this is a busy, mixed-group office, and people attempting to gain support by walking in uninvited will not be made welcome.
+Please note that this is a busy, mixed-group office, and people attempting to gain support by walking in uninvited may not be made welcome.